burnt-labs/mob/README.md

-# Mob 🦀
+# Mob

-A multi-platform signing client library for the XION blockchain with **session key support** for secure, time-limited transaction signing.
+A multi-platform signing client library for the XION blockchain with session key support for secure, time-limited transaction signing.
 Written in Rust using Mozilla's UniFFI framework.

 ## Features

-- ⏱️ **Session Key Signing**: Time-limited session keys with automatic MsgExec (authz) wrapping for secure delegation
+- **Session Key Signing**: Time-limited session keys with automatic MsgExec (authz) wrapping for secure delegation
-- 🔐 **Key Management**: Mnemonic-based key derivation and private key management
+- **Key Management**: Mnemonic-based key derivation and private key management
-- 📝 **Transaction Building**: Intuitive API for building and signing transactions
+- **Transaction Building**: API for building and signing transactions
-- 🌐 **RPC Client**: Full-featured client for interacting with XION nodes
+- **RPC Client**: Client for interacting with XION nodes
-- 🔄 **Account Abstraction**: Support for XION's account abstraction features
+- **Account Abstraction**: Support for XION's account abstraction features
-- 🦀 **Pure Rust**: Core logic written in Rust for safety and performance
+- **Pure Rust**: Core logic written in Rust for safety and performance
-- 🌍 **Multi-platform**: Generate bindings for Kotlin, Swift, Python, Ruby, and more via UniFFI
+- **Multi-platform**: Generate bindings for Kotlin, Swift, Python, Ruby, and more via UniFFI

 ## Architecture